 Lincoln Park Zoo is one of the fun destinations that you should never miss.
-But what we mean by that is if you are somewhat of a paranormal activity enthusiast, then do not miss the after-hour tours.
+If you are especially a paranormal activity enthusiast, you must not miss the after-hour tours.
 There is a lot going on under the surface that could get the chills through your spine.

 This after-hour tour shares the cemetery roots of the zoo and highlights the “suicide bridge” from the 19th century.
 It also identifies which animal house is the most haunted.
-This place is also the witness of the St. Valentine’s Day massacre.
+Further, this place is also the witness of the St. Valentine’s Day massacre.

 There are a lot of activities that come with the name Lincoln Park Zoo.
 But this ghost tour is best for those who want to go out deep into the night to investigate the spooky stories.